 Welcome back to Weekend Writing Warriors and Snippet Sunday, weekly Sunday hops where writers share 8–10 sentences from a book or WIP.
 The rules have now been relaxed to allow a few more sentences if merited, so long as they’re clearly indicated, to avoid the creative punctuation many of us have used to stay within the limit.

 The ten lines end here.
-A few more follow to finish the scene (and chapter).
+A few more follow to finish the scene.

 Dear Emma, Zofia, Aleksander, Borys, and Paweł,

 Happy New Year.
 I can’t promise anything certain, let alone so far in advance, but you must believe I’m coming to get you, not all at once, but as fast as I can.
 I haven’t forgotten you, nor the necessity of rescuing you from the terrible things I see coming.
 Never lose hope.
 By next year at this time, you’ll be in freedom again, maybe in your own home, and with as many of your former possessions as possible.
 Please believe I’m your friend and have your best interests at heart.
 Your redemption and rescue can’t come overnight, but they will happen.
 Hope never dies, even when it seems impossible.